 There are five key qualities that are essential for success:

-In this video we look at each of these.
+Let’s take a look at each of these.